UAW strikes; workers take to picket lines at local Deere sites

 But workers say the company hasn’t gone far enough, especially while Deere enjoys record profits.
 Union members have also said they’ve had mandatory overtime, an increasing workload and unsupportive managers.

 Once a strike has started at a plant, it will continue for 24 hours a day, seven days a week until an agreement is reached, union leaders have said.
-The last UAW strike against Deere -- in 1986 -- lasted 163 days.
+The last UAW strike against Deere lasted 163 days.

 In a statement early Thursday morning, Brad Morris, vice president of labor relations for Deere & Company, said “Deere & Company does not currently have an estimate of when employees affected by the strike will resume activities or the timing for completion of negotiations with the UAW.”